 We wouldn’t recommend buying off of Craigslist – we’re not saying it’s impossible, but with a piece of equipment as expensive as a camera, it’s smart to know exactly what you’re buying.

 Buying through a trusted brand will give you more transparency.
 They will also let you know exactly the condition your used item is in, and that’s not always the case when purchasing from a private party.
 Be safe!

-When choosing lenses, think about the kind of photos you enjoy taking.
+When choosing travel lenses, think about the kind of photos you enjoy taking.
 Do you like being outdoors?
 Taking portraits?
 Shooting wildlife in nature like NatGeo photographers?

-Canon 35mm f/1.4 II: (Fixed lens) This one is my (Emily’s) personal favorite.
+Canon 35mm f/1.4 II: (prime lens) This one is my (Emily’s) personal favorite.
 I love the soft background it creates when I’m focusing on something up close.
 With this lens, you can really pay attention to detail with sharp precision.